renatols-jf/spboot-chassi/README.md

 - Create a summary type metric;
 - Create some kind of label structure to override default names for metrics, tags, and logging fields.
 - Allow request duration metrics to be collected in measurements different from milliseconds.
+- Create mechanism to work with Java NIO.